szz-dvl/JSLoader/README.txt

   - Remove group relations when removing domains!
   - Extensions seems to be sharing storage key names!!
   - Scripts toggle btn fails first time after being hidden by parent list when opened ...
+  - Ace errors not being shown on gutter line, detected by editor however.
+  - Scripts will run even when shown tab is not included in the script matching set if triggered from shortcut.

 - To be tested:
   - Import/Export features. **
   - Data origin ====> support for MongoDB only. **